-04 Sep Choosing The Best Tactical or Hiking Boots + Fitting Tips (for Airsoft & Milsim)
+04 Sep Choosing THE BEST Tactical or Hiking Boots + Fitting Tips for Military & Airsoft

 In our experience on the airsoft field we’ve seen a lot of people wearing the wrong kind of boots.
 This mostly leads to people hurting themselves due to the rough and sometimes slippery environment.
 Whether you are doing airsoft, milsim or any other outdoor activities, having a foot injury almost always means game over!